cisco/arc/docs/github_forking_process.md

 git commit -m "Issue #N: ..."
 ```

-This pushes the commited changes in your workspace to your account.
+This pushes the committed changes in your workspace to your account.
 If you have setup a personal travis-ci build, this will kickoff it off.
 ```shell
 git push origin [development_branch]